Last content update: 10/19/2020

 Yes.
-The Social Distancing Protocol template has been updated (it is now called the Revised Social Distancing Protocol), and the Order issued July 2 requires all businesses with a facility in the County used by workers or the public to complete and implement an updated Protocol for each facility they operate.
-Business must also now submit their updated Protocols to the County at www.COVID19prepared.org using the County’s online form.
-The new Social Distancing Protocol must be completed and submitted within 14 days of the effective date of the Order issued October 5.
+The Social Distancing Protocol template has been updated (it is now called the Revised Social Distancing Protocol), and the Order issued October 5 requires all businesses with a facility in the County used by workers or the public to complete, submit, and implement a Revised Protocol for each facility they operate.
+Businesses must submit their Revised Protocols to the County at www.COVID19prepared.org using the County’s online form.
+The Revised Social Distancing Protocol must be completed and submitted within 14 days of the effective date of the Order issued October 5.

-What entities have to complete a Social Distancing Protocol?
+Which entities have to complete a Revised Social Distancing Protocol?

-All businesses, including non-profits, educational entities, and non-governmental organizations must complete and submit a Social Distancing Protocol.
-Businesses that have multiple facilities in the County must submit a separate Protocol for each facility.
-Governmental entities must complete and submit a Social Distancing Protocol unless it would interfere with completing an essential governmental function.
+All governmental entities and all businesses (including non-profits, educational entities, and non-governmental organizations) must complete and submit a Revised Social Distancing Protocol.
+Businesses and governmental entities that have multiple facilities in the County must submit a separate Protocol for each facility.

 I already completed a Social Distancing Protocol under a prior Health Officer Order.
 Do I need to complete a new one?

 Yes.
-All businesses operating in any way in the County, including businesses that completed a Social Distancing Protocol under a prior Order, must complete and implement a new one using the most recent (July 2) version and submit it at www.COVID19prepared.org using the County’s online form.
-The new Social Distancing Protocol must be completed and submitted within 14 days of the effective date of the Order issued October 14.
+All businesses operating in any way in the County, including businesses that completed a Social Distancing Protocol under a prior Order, must complete and implement a new one using the most recent (October 11) version and submit it at www.COVID19prepared.org using the County’s online form.
+The Revised Social Distancing Protocol must be completed and submitted within 14 days of the effective date of the Order issued October 14.

-Is the Social Distancing Protocol a requirement, or just guidance?
+Is the Revised Social Distancing Protocol a requirement, or just guidance?

-Social Distancing Protocols are mandatory for all businesses in the County that are operating.
-Failure to comply with the Social Distancing Protocol requirements is a violation of the Order, and may result in fines and other penalties.
-Businesses must implement all applicable measures identified in the Social Distancing Protocol.
+Revised Social Distancing Protocols are mandatory for all businesses and governmental entities in the County that are operating.
+Failure to comply with the Revised Social Distancing Protocol requirements is a violation of the Order, and may result in fines and other penalties.
+Businesses and governmental entities must implement all applicable measures identified in the Revised Social Distancing Protocol.

-What does my business need to do to comply with the updated Social Distancing Protocol requirements?
+What does my business or governmental entity need to do to comply with the Revised Social Distancing Protocol requirements?

-To comply with the updated Social Distancing Protocol requirements, your business must do the following before reopening (or, if you are already allowed to be open, before the new Order goes into effect):
+To comply with the Revised Social Distancing Protocol requirements, your business or governmental entity must do the following within 14 days of the effective date of the Order issued October 5:

-- Complete a Social Distancing Protocol for each facility or worksite in the County used by workers or the public, using the updated (July 2) version of the template found in the online form.
-If your business does not operate a facility or worksite, but provides services to multiple facilities or worksites that your business does not own or operate, then you must fill out one Social Distancing Protocol covering your operations.
+- Complete a Revised Social Distancing Protocol for each facility or worksite in the County used by workers or the public, using the updated (October 11) version of the template found in the online form.
+If your business or governmental entity does not operate a facility or worksite, but provides services to multiple facilities or worksites that your business or entity does not own or operate, then you must fill out one Revised Social Distancing Protocol covering your operations.

-- Sign and submit the completed Protocol to the County using the online form.
+- Sign and submit the completed Revised Protocol to the County using the online form.

-- Distribute a copy of the Protocol to all workers (employees, volunteers, contractors, etc.) that work at the facility or worksite.
-If your business provides services to multiple facilities or worksites that your business does not own or operate, you must distribute the Protocol both to your workers and to the owner or operator of each facility or worksite where you provide services.
-Train your workers on the Protocol measures in a language they understand.
+- Distribute a copy of the Revised Protocol to all workers (employees, volunteers, contractors, etc.) that work at the facility or worksite.
+If your business or governmental entity provides services to multiple facilities or worksites that your business or entity does not own or operate, you must distribute the Revised Protocol both to your workers and to the owner or operator of each facility or worksite where you provide services.
+Train your workers on the Revised Protocol measures in a language they understand.

-- Implement the measures in your Social Distancing Protocol.
+- Implement the measures in your Revised Social Distancing Protocol.

-Who can complete the Social Distancing Protocol for my business?
+Who can complete the Revised Social Distancing Protocol for my business?

 “Signed and submitted under penalty of perjury” means that everything written on the online form must be truthful and accurate to the best of the signer’s knowledge.
 Knowingly submitting false information is a crime.

-Will the Social Distancing Protocols be available to the public after they’re submitted to the County?
+Will the Revised Social Distancing Protocols be available to the public after they’re submitted to the County?

 Yes.
-All Social Distancing Protocols submitted to the County will be viewable by the public in an online database.
-Members of the public will be able to use the database to see whether a particular business has submitted a Protocol and what safety measures the business has put in place.
+All Revised Social Distancing Protocols submitted to the County will be viewable by the public in an online database.
+Members of the public will be able to use the database to see whether a particular business has submitted a Revised Protocol and what safety measures the business has put in place.
 This will help everyone in the community feel confident about visiting your business because they will know you are taking the steps required to keep them safe.
-The database will be posted to the Public Health Department’s website later this month.

-Does the County review and approve each Social Distancing Protocol?
+Does the County review and approve each Revised Social Distancing Protocol?

 What is a “fictitious business name”?

-What counts as a “facility/worksite” for the Social Distancing Protocol?
+What counts as a “facility/worksite” for the Revised Social Distancing Protocol?